kakira9618/3D_obj_on_terminal/README.md

 # 3D wireframe object on terminal

-This is a program which draws simple 3d wireframe objects on macOS terminal.
+This is a program which draws a simple 3d wireframe object on macOS terminal.

 ## Movie
 ![3d object in terminal](./screen.gif)

-## Complile
+## Compile
 ```
 $ g++ -lncurses -lm 3d.cpp -o 3d
 ```